|

 proved that the 2nd floor would

-be a great addition to our gallery!
+be a great addition to the gallery!

 our ribbon cutting (March 11,